MatheusHAS/clear-amp-cache-serverless/README.md

 ## Use
 After run service, locate your endpoint, by default is: `http://localhost:3000/dev/amp/clear-cache`

-and send request to your endpoint with body
+and send `POST` request to your endpoint with body
 ```json
 {
   "urls": ["/path/to/your/page/amp"]